 - Photos from a few angles in clear light, if you like sending references

 If you prefer a lighter step first, try our short quiz that maps common headaches to a starting service.
-It is not a substitute for a visit, but it can sharpen your vocabulary before we talk.
+It is not a substitute for a visit, but it can help you organize your thoughts before we talk.

 Bottom line

 A single slow lap in late March saves rushed decisions in May when crews are booked and guests are on the calendar.
-You are not auditioning as an arborist.
-You are gathering plain facts about your own service area yard so professionals can respond with a clear plan.
-TB Tree Care & Associates has served the Hamptons for decades.
+You do not need to become an arborist.
+You are gathering straightforward facts about your own yard so professionals can respond with a clear plan.
+TB Tree Care & Associates has served the Hamptons for more than 30 years.
 When your notes are ready, use contact and we will walk the rest with you.
+You can also review our full list of service areas and learn more about our team on the about page.

 Ready after your walk?
 Send what you noticed and we will help you sort timing and scope.